helsingborg-stad/coding-conventions/server/infrastructure.md

 # Infrastructure
 Our infrastrucure of code is simple, but not a common "go-to" solution.
 We do not stive to limit the number of reposorys and making large plugins.
 A new plugin shuld be created when there is a clear purpose.

+## Live enviroment
+All sites are located in 'mnt/persist/www/'.
+The are named by a logical structure docroot_[sitename].
+The beta & test enviroment are suffixed with _test and _beta.
+For example, our live version of helsingborg.se resides in 'mnt/persist/www/docroot_helsingborg' and the test equivalent resides in 'mnt/persist/www/docroot_helsingborg_test'.

 ##Code

 ### The container